Danny Higginbotham: International career

 Born and raised in England, Higginbotham was eligible to play for the Gibraltar national team through his maternal grandmother.
 The former Gibraltar manager, Allen Bula, is his uncle.
 Higginbotham made his international debut in Gibraltar's first ever match as a UEFA member, a 0–0 draw in a friendly against Slovakia, on 19 November 2013.
 He was praised for his performance and was named man of the match.
 He announced his retirement from international football in March 2014, having earned three caps for Gibraltar.

 Media career

-In February 2013 Higginbotham began to write his own column in The Sentinel, a local newspaper in the North Staffordshire and South Cheshire area.
+In February 2013, Higginbotham began to write his own column in The Sentinel, a local newspaper in the North Staffordshire and South Cheshire area.
 Higginbotham also has a regular sports column in The Independent.
 He released his autobiography in April 2015, entitled: Rise of the Underdog.
 He has appeared on several television and radio stations, including Talksport, BBC Radio 5 Live, BT Sport, ESPN, Sky Sports and NBC Sports.

-On 17 December 2020 it was announced that Higginbotham would be the new color commentator for the Philadelphia Union starting with the 2021 season.
+On 17 December 2020, it was announced that Higginbotham would be the new color commentator for the Philadelphia Union starting with the 2021 season.

 Personal life

 His first child, Jak, was born in 2001.
 His second child, Jessica, was born on 12 October 2003.
 His first marriage ended in 2008.

-In 2010, he married Nicole, an American, who gave birth to his third child, Joshua, in 2011, and his fourth in 2013.
+In 2010, he married Nicole, an American, who gave birth to his third child, Joshua, in 2011, and his fourth, Jacob, in 2013.